wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 For major releases, submit the announcement to https://slashdot.org/submission

 ## Post-Release Steps

+* Update the SHA-1 sums in `docs/release.md` using the checksums from the release announcement, then commit the changes.

 * Mark the milestone corresponding to the release as completed at https://github.com/wxWidgets/wxWidgets/milestones